- IBM Metro Mirror

-Metro Mirror, or Peer to Peer Remote Copy as it used to be called, is used to provide synchronous data mirroring between two different storage subsystems.
+Metro Mirror, or Peer to Peer Remote Copy (PPRC) as it used to be called, is used to provide synchronous data mirroring between two different storage subsystems.
+IBM manuals often use Metro Mirror in the headings then PPRC in the text, which can be confusing.
 PPRC is a real time hardware function, the data is always kept exactly synchronised between the two boxes, and is independent of any operating system.
 The storage systems have to be connected by Fibre Channel and the boxes can be up to 300km apart without needing any extra hardware.

 Reads are not affected by PPRC, they always come from the primary system.
 For every WRITE I/O, data is written to cache on the primary system, then replicated to the cache on secondary system.
 Without PPRC, the data write is complete once the data is stored in cache on the primary subsystem.
 With PPRC, a write is not complete until the secondary reports that the data is safely stored in cache.
 This can significantly add to the time taken for a write operation.